shakes76/PatternFlow/recognition/s4434872-unet-improved/README.md

 ## Problem Description
 ### Dataset
 The OASIS brain dataset is a labelled collection of human brain MRI images and segmentation masks, as part of the [OASIS brain study](https://www.oasis-brains.org/).
 It contains ~9000 preprocessed images, seperated into training, validation and testing splits.
 Each split contains two types of images.
-A 2D MRI slice image and it corresponding 2D segmentation mask.
+A 2D MRI slice image and its corresponding 2D segmentation mask.
 #### MRI Slice Images
 - Grayscale png with shape [256, 256, 1].